ropensci/GSODR/README.md

 **YDAY** - Sequential day of year (not in original GSOD);
 **TEMP** - Mean daily temperature converted to degrees C to tenths.
 Missing = -9999.99;
-**COUNT.TEMP** - Number of observations used in calculating mean daily temperature;
+**TEMP.COUNT** - Number of observations used in calculating mean daily temperature;
 **DEWP**-  Mean daily dewpoint converted to degrees C to tenths.
 Missing = -9999.99;
-**COUNT.DEWP** - Number of observations used in calculating mean daily dew point;
+**DEWP.COUNT** - Number of observations used in calculating mean daily dew point;
 **SLP** - Mean sea level pressure in millibars to tenths.
 Missing = -9999.99;
-**COUNT.SLP** - Number of observations used in calculating mean sea level pressure;
+**SLP.COUNT** - Number of observations used in calculating mean sea level pressure;
 **STP** - Mean station pressure for the day in millibars to tenths Missing = -9999.99;
-**COUNT.STP** - Number of observations used in calculating mean station pressure;
+**STP.COUNT** - Number of observations used in calculating mean station pressure;
 **VISIB** - Mean visibility for the day converted to kilometers to tenths Missing = -9999.99;
-**COUNT.VISIB** - Number of observations used in calculating mean daily visibility;
+**VISIB.COUNT** - Number of observations used in calculating mean daily visibility;
 **WDSP** - Mean daily wind speed value converted to metres/second to tenths Missing = -9999.99;
-**COUNT.WDSP** - Number of observations used in calculating mean daily windspeed;
+**WDSP.COUNT** - Number of observations used in calculating mean daily windspeed;
 **MXSPD** - Maximum sustained wind speed reported for the day converted to metres/second to tenths.
 Missing = -9999.99;
 **GUST** = Maximum wind gust reported for the day converted to metres/second to